 Using this detection scheme, the flow meter is capable of resolving the relative transit-time difference (dT) to within $\pm 100$ psec.
-Considering typical liquid flow transit-time differences ranging from $1x10^4$ to $1x10^6$ psec, the flow meter is capable of providing an exceptional turndown ratio.
+Considering typical liquid flow transit-time differences ranging from $1 \times 10^4$ to $1 \times 10^6$ psec, the flow meter is capable of providing an exceptional turndown ratio.
 The flow meter also incorporates a correlation technique which enables the system to detect very high flow velocities with the same high degree of resolution.
-The ultrasonic sensors are designed with sufficient beam divergence characteristics to insure that the receive sensors will always have sufficient signal to maintain operation under conditions of high beam blowing, a condition that occurs under very high flow velocities where the path of the ultrasonic beam is actually blown past the receivable area of the sensors.
+The ultrasonic sensors are designed with sufficient beam divergence characteristics to insure that the receive sensor will always have sufficient signal to maintain operation under conditions of high beam blowing, a condition that occurs under very high flow velocities where the path of the ultrasonic beam is actually blown past the receivable area of the sensor.